 If you want to get a grasp on Georgian history, then a visit to the Georgian National Museum is one of the best things to do in Tbilisi.
 Spanning a number of floors and covering many centuries of Georgian history, this is a great place to learn all about Georgia.
 The museum costs 8 GEL per person and is closed on Mondays.

-31. …or get a revisionist history at the Joseph Stalin Underground Printing House.
+35. …or get a different perspective of history at the Joseph Stalin Underground Printing House.

 If you are interested in Georgia’s Soviet Past and want to hear about it from a tried and true communist, then head to the Joseph Stalin Underground Printing House.
 Here you can learn about a different view of communism that you probably were taught about all from a high-ranking member of the current Georgian Communist Party.

 If you agree that it is important to hear all sides of a story and are comfortable with the 15 GEL “donation” going to the Communist Party, then this is a great place to visit in Tbilisi.